 If you haven't used your vape for a few weeks, consider changing the coils and wicks.
-E-juice that's been sitting on your coils is exposed to dust and bacteria.
+Vape juice that's been sitting on your coils is exposed to dust and bacteria.
 This applies especially to rebuildable atomizers.

 Dust is inevitable.
 The longer e-juice has been out of it's sealed bottle, the more prone it is to acquire dust and any other floating particles in the air over time.

 It is the safest to vape e-juice that has been dripped straight out of the sealed bottle.
 Imagine firing up an RDA after two weeks of sitting on your desk.
-Take the safer route and replace your wicks with freshly dipped e-juice for a cleaner experience.
+Take the safer route and replace your wicks with freshly dipped vape juice for a cleaner experience.

-Sugar in e-juice carmelizes and builds up a black gunk on your vaping coils.
+Sugar in vape juice caramelizes and builds up a black gunk on your vaping coils.
 This carmelization process happens faster with higher sugar e-juices but will ultimately affect all coil set ups over time.

 It is recommended you replace your coils when your coils acquire a decent amount of buildup.
 Factors such as vaping frequency and e-liquid selection will determine how quickly your coils become compromised.

 Check your coils once a day for buildup and replace them when needed.

-E-juices are perishable and should be treated like food and water.
-We here at Vapebox suggest changing out old e-juices with new ones.
-Ingredients in vape juice last longer than food because the e-juice ingredients are encapsulated in glycerin as opposed to food that is exposed to air.
+E-liquids are perishable and should be treated like food and water.
+We here at Vapebox suggest changing out old juices with new ones.
+Ingredients in vape juice last longer than food because the ingredients are encapsulated in glycerin as opposed to food that is exposed to air.
 The standard life span of any juice is 12 months.

 Like all consumables, e-juice has a shelf life and should be replaced frequently to ensure freshness.
 We here at Vapebox throw out e-juice that is 6 months or older just to be safe.

-Vapebox is a subscription service that sends out new e-juice every month.
+Vapebox is a subscription service that sends out new juice, vape starter kits, and atomizers every month.
 Every Vapebox is custom tailored to your flavor preferences.
 If you are interested in learning more or in receiving free vape juice, click the button below.